Jayasekara Aponsu

-Goniya Malimage Jayasekara Aponsu, (born 23 February 1951: Sinhala:ජයසේකර අපෝන්සු), popularly as Jayasekara Aponsu, is an actor in Sri Lankan cinema, theatre and television.
-Apart from that, he is also a director, and script writer.
+Goniya Malimage Jayasekara Aponsu, (born 23 February 1951: Sinhala:ජයසේකර අපෝන්සු), popularly known as Jayasekara Aponsu, is an actor in Sri Lankan cinema, theatre, and television as well as a director and script writer.

 Personal life

 Jayasekara Aponsu was born on 23 February 1951 in Nuwara Eliya.
 Aponsu is married to Jayanthi Aponsu and they have one son, Thamira Aponsu.
 Aponsu first met his wife during a drama school conducted by him at Mount Lavinia in the 1970s.
 They married in 1978 after a love affair.
 Due to many circumstances and money problems, he abandoned and missed his wife and son for 30 years of time, until they united in 2016 March.
 Though he abandoned them, his sisters and brothers came closer to his wife and son in that crucial thirty years.
 However, he married Sujatha Priyadarshani in 2018, who is 42 years younger than Aponsu.

-His sister Avanthi Aponsu is also a popular actress.
+His sister Awanthi Aponsu is also a popular actress.